-Ask The Lord What Only He Can Deliver (Psalm 86:11)
+Ask the Lord for What Only He Can Deliver (Psalm 86:11)

 Teach me your way, O LORD, that I may walk in your truth; unite my heart to fear your name. —Psalm 86:11

 Why do we memorize the Word of God?
-To be able to honor Him (Psalm 19:11).
+We memorize to be able to honor Him (Psalm 19:11).
 Nevertheless, many times memorization is a fruitless discipline because we equate memorization with learning.
 We can fill our minds with Bible, but unless God does something with the Word, it will not help us accomplish anything.
-In fact, in 2010, the Pew Research Center published the results of its survey affirming that an average atheist knows more of the Bible than one who professes to be a Christian.
+In fact, in 2010, the Pew Research Center published survey results showing that atheists knows more of the Bible than some who professes to be Christian.

 There is something in our passage that could be the key to significant progress in your walk with God.
 When God puts life in a heart, He also makes it so that its complete satisfaction will only be achieved in Christ, and its greater joy will be in obeying Him.
 Jesus was kind to His disciples even when they failed Him by falling asleep; “the spirit is willing” (Matthew 26:41).